Paola62010/cat-match/README.md

 - The home icon - This exists on every page, in the header, and when clicked it redirects the user to the home page.
 - The question mark icon - This exists on every page, in the header, and when clicked it opens a popup window that contains the game rules.
 - Footer with "Contact Us" link - This exists on every page and when clicked it opens a popup window that contains a form that the user can fill out to contact the game creator.
-- Buttons to select number of cards - These exist on the home page an allow the user to select the number of cards for the game (12, 16 or 20).
+- Buttons to select number of cards - These exist on the home page and allow the user to select the number of cards for the game (12, 16 or 20).
 - Fun Facts section - This is located on the home page and lists a series of fun facts about cats.
 - Card board - This is present in the 12 Cards Page, 16 Cards Page and 20 Cards Page.
 All cards are facing down until the user clicks on them.
 Two cars can be flipped each turn.
 - New Game button - This is present in the 12 Cards Page, 16 Cards Page and 20 Cards Page.
 It allows the user to start a new game.